 Each fund is made up of a broad range of investments.
 That’s important when saving for retirement because spreading your investment dollars among different types of investments can help reduce volatility.

 Investment professionals adjust the investment mix to become more conservative as the target date approaches.
 This can help provide a measure of protection from market declines.

 Investment professionals manage the investment mix so you don’t have to.
-In fact, they continue to manage the funds for an additional 30 years into retirement.
+In fact, some continue to manage the funds for an additional 30 years into retirement.

-The investments in each of our funds change over time based on the target retirement date.
+The investments in a target date fund change over time based on the target retirement date.
 This gradual shift is called a “glide path.”